-That day was pretty hot, so I was in the mood for some summer dessert.
-I could see the fascinating jewelry like confections through the clear plastic covering the pack and instantly came to a decision.
+That day was pretty hot, so I was in the mood for something refreshing.
+I could see the fascinating jewelry-like confections through the clear plastic covering and instantly came to a decision to buy.

 Mizu Manju (水まんじゅう)

 These beautiful-looking desserts are called “Mizu Manju (水まんじゅう)”, which is said to have originated in Ogaki, Gifu Prefecture around 1897.
 In its name, “Mizu (水)” means water in Japanese, so like that, these cakes look very fresh.

 Mizu Manju vs Kuzu Manju